agross/docker-reveal/README.md

 1. `docker-compose` creates a per-composition network by default, named after the current directory (unless `docker-compose -p <name> ...` is specified).
-1. When `docker-compose up` runs it finds any containers from previous runs and copies the *volumes* from the old container to the new container.
+1. When `docker-compose up` runs it finds any containers from previous runs and reuses the *volumes* from the old container (i.e. data is restored).
-1. When a service restarts and nothing has changed, `docker-compose` reuses existing containers because it caches the configuration that was used to create a container.
+1. When a service restarts and nothing has changed, `docker-compose` reuses existing containers because it caches the configuration bits that were used to create a container.
-1. Variables in the `docker-compose.yml` file can be used to customize the composition for different environments.
+1. Variables in the `docker-compose.yaml` file can be used to customize the composition for different environments.

    ```docker-compose